How Raising 6 Biracial Children Opened Robert de Niro’s Eyes

 Robert’s second and more recent marriage was to actress and philanthropist Grace Hightower.
 The two had an up-and-down marriage but did manage to make their marriage work for twenty years.
 Their son Elliot was born in 1998.
 A year later, Robert and Grace announced that they were getting divorced.
 However, they managed to patch things up, and they renewed their vows in 2004.
 Their second child, Helen Grace, was born in December 2011 via surrogate.

-Very little is known about Julian and Aaron De Niro as they’ve been kept out of the public eye and don’t maintain public social media accounts.
-However, Elliot De Niro is also a man of mystery, but Robert has spoken out in the past about Elliot being on the autism spectrum.
+Little is known about Elliot De Niro and Aaron De Niro as they’ve stayed out of the public eye and don’t maintain public social media accounts.
+Though De Niro has spoken out about his son Elliot being on the autism spectrum.

 There are great moments and moments of sadness.
 Sometimes you’re the last person [the children] want to deal with.
 It’s like when you walk your kids to school, and they get older and they don’t want to hold your hand or kiss you goodbye.